 I love engaging with individuals and organizations committed to growth; growing their top-line, pipe-line and bottom line.
 I’m passionate about partnering with individuals and organizations looking to “win” in the competitive marketplace.
 You can expect me to bring thought leadership, business savvy, a breadth of experience, skills and competencies to impact the development of high performing teams, empowered cultures, and superior organizational performance.

-Cheré Nabor is the Executive Consultant for The Kaleidoscope Group (KG), a full service diversity and inclusion consulting firm dedicated to unlocking the human potential.
+Cheré Nabor is the Executive Consultant for The Kaleidoscope Group, a full-service diversity and inclusion consulting firm dedicated to unlocking the human potential.
 Her responsibilities include leading Fortune 500 executive teams and business leaders to implement strategic inclusion and diversity solutions to increase organizational capability.

-Cheré has 25 years of leadership experience in diversity and inclusion management, human resources, quality management, and labor relations.
+Cheré has 30 years of leadership experience in diversity, equity, and inclusion management, human resources, quality management, and labor relations.
 She possesses the ability to provide expertise on a variety of subject matters including coaching, counseling, training, development, continuous improvement, project management, facilitating and directing cross-functional teams.

 Utilizing her skills, she helps organizations create transformative strategies by connecting with them and assisting them in aligning with their mission.
 Cheré enjoys the use of creativity to engage people in a meaningful way.

-While describing her experience at KG as her “occu-passion,” she believes that there is power in the authentic self.
-Prior to working at KG, Cheré served as the Chief Diversity Officer at W.W.
-Grainger inc. and the Senior Director of Diversity at McDonalds.
+While describing her experience at The Kaleidoscope Group as her “occu-passion,” she believes that there is power in the authentic self.
+Before working at The Kaleidoscope Group, Cheré served as the Chief Diversity Officer at W.W.
+Grainger inc. and the Senior Director of Diversity at McDonald’s.

 Throughout her career, she has served as a board member for the Women’s Foodservice Forum, the American Society for the Blind, the Center for Business and Economics, Elmhurst College, and Quad County Urban League.
 Currently, she is a member of the National Association of African Americans in Human Resources, the American Association of Christian Counselors, the American Society of Training and Development, and the Society of Human Resource Managers.